Ushisha/yogalab-blog/posts/how-to-calm-your-mind.md

 ---
 title: "How to calm your mind"
 date: "June 10, 2021"
 excerpt: "Make yourself a walking church, temple, synagogue or mosque.
 Make yourself a place of peace, a fountain of compassion.
 It’s easy to hate, mistrust, or argue.
-Do the more difficult thing, and love.
-Love even those who cause you pain.
-In many cases, they need it more. "
+Do the more difficult thing, and love."
 cover_image: "/images/posts/img2.jpg"
 category: "Mindfulness"
 author: "Jane Brown"